hailelagi/hailelagi.com/content/writing/legos.md

 The computation `2 + 2` is represented as data, in this case a `string`.
 That's kind of neat isn't it? however we can take this much futher.
 If you're interested in the details of what's happening here, checkout [crafting interpreters](https://craftinginterpreters.com/).

+Since programming languages contain all sorts of elements like _expressions_ and _statements_, we need some way to hold hold information about what the program or computation is trying to do, this representation is most commonly known as an Abstract Syntax Tree.

+At the risk of oversimplification, think of an AST as a way to meaningfully represent the textual source of a program that sometimes allows you to do something resembling [string interpolation](https://en.wikipedia.org/wiki/String_interpolation) operations on your program's text source.

 ### Prelude, why meta?

+To illustrate this concept, we'll see the steps of creating a [constructor](https://en.wikipedia.org/wiki/Constructor_(object-oriented_programming)) for a [dynamic array](https://en.wikipedia.org/wiki/Dynamic_array) in `elixir`.

 First, some background.
 Elixir is a (mostly) functional language with (mostly) immutable datastructures, it doesn't encourage the use of or provide a dynamic array out of the box like most functional languages, as the implementation of one